 I feel immersed in the sense memory of color, vertical dripping lines, layered, textured paint strokes, and such gorgeous movement and energy playing with my perception so that I might not rest on understanding...but continually engage in a lush and dynamic mystery. — Beth Graczyk, 2012

 Many years later, I am still immersed in the world of painting and drawing, with recent work focusing on trees, gardens, and landscapes.
-What was once deliberately resisted has become a core concern, and I am grateful to honor how profoundly educated and influenced I have been by my mother’s sublime visual intelligence.
+What was once deliberately resisted has become a core concern, and I am grateful for how profoundly educated and influenced I have been by my mother’s visual intelligence.